Communication Works #CW2023 #GetSeen is back for 2023!

 To stay informed please sign up to our monthly enewsletter, and follow us on Twitter and Instagram.

-About
+About the event

 We are delighted to be partnering with Ace Centre to host Communication Works 2023.
 Communication Works (#CW2023) is a free event giving visitors the opportunity to see a range of assistive and accessible technology, communication tools, digital strategies and person-centred approaches first-hand.